Where to incorporate a business in Canada

 Corporate name protection

-As previously mentioned, incorporating federally under the Canada Business Corporations Act (CBCA) provides protection for corporate names across Canada (except Quebec).
-Once a particular corporate name is registered as a federal corporation name, no one else may use that name or one that is confusingly similar for his/her corporation anywhere in Canada (except Quebec).
-This federal corporate name protection is second only to trademark protection, in terms of its scope and effectiveness for protecting business names.
-Because of the scope of corporate name protection provided under the CBCA, proposed corporate names are thoroughly scrutinized by Corporations Canada according to strict name granting guidelines.
-As a result, many names that would be acceptable for corporate registration provincially are rejected by Corporations Canada as being too vague or non-distinctive.
+Another factor in choosing your corporation’s jurisdiction is the level of protection you desire for your corporate name.
+Federal incorporation under the Canada Business Corporations Act (CBCA) provides nationwide protection for corporate names (except in Quebec).
+Once a corporate name is registered as a federal corporation name, no other entity can use that name or a confusingly similar one anywhere in Canada (except Quebec).
+This federal corporate name protection is second only to trademark protection in terms of scope and effectiveness.

 Cost of incorporation